Classic Mint Mojitos

 • ice

-Muddle the mint leaves and lime with the sugar in the bottom of a glass until the sugar is fairly dissolved.
-Stir in rum.
-Fill glass with ice cubes, and top with club soda.
+• Muddle the mint leaves and lime with the sugar in the bottom of a glass until the sugar is fairly dissolved.
+Stir in the rum.
+Fill the glass with ice cubes and top with club soda.
 Toss in a few raspberries, if desired.
 Cheers!

 Leave a comment